-The idea of completing a Dissertation can be overwhelming.
-In fact, the process seems so threatening to some Doctoral Students that they never start or complete their Dissertation.
+The idea of completing a dissertation can be overwhelming.
+In fact, the process seems so threatening to some doctoral students that they never start or complete their dissertation.

-It is helpful to not think of the Dissertation as one enormous journey, but as a series of steps.
-For practical purposes, the DCEFS conceptualizes the Dissertation process as having 12 major progressions or steps:
+It is helpful to not think of the dissertation as one enormous journey, but as a series of steps.
+For practical purposes, the Department of Counselor Education and Family Studies (DCEFS) conceptualizes the dissertation process as having 12 major progressions or steps:

 - 1. Select a topic

-- 2. Select a Chair
+- 2. Select a chair

-- 3. Form the Dissertation Committee
+- 3. Form the dissertation committee

 - 4. Complete the proposal

 - 5. Defend the proposal

 - 6. Obtain approval by the Internal Review Board (IRB)

 - 7. Conduct the research

-- 8. Complete the final chapters

-- 9. Submit the entire Dissertation for final approval

-- 10. Defend the Dissertation

-- 11. Obtain a professional editor to review for form and style

-- 12. Submit the final Dissertation
+- 8. Complete the final chapters - 9.
+Submit the entire dissertation for final approval - 10.
+Defend the dissertation - 11.
+Obtain a professional editor to review for form and style - 12.
+Submit the final dissertation to the library